Best of Roseau and Fort-de-France Two Port Package

 An approximately 2 to 5-minute walk from the cruise ship pier.
 Full details will be provided in your electronic ticket upon confirmation.South Island Tour

 Escape the crowds and enjoy a more intimate experience with a small group of no more than eighteen guests.
-Discover the diverse landscapes and refined charm that make Martinique so unique.
+Discover the diverse landscapes, rich history, and authentic flavors that make Martinique so unique.

 Ascend to new heights as we unveil the secrets of Diamond Rock, an ancient volcanic marvel steeped in French colonial lore.
 Capture the breathtaking vista with your camera as our guide narrates its profound significance to Martinique's heritage.

-Please Note: The local market is closed on Mondays, and the rum distillery is closed on Sundays.
+Please Note: The first stop in Le Lamentin is closed on Sundays and public holidays.
+This will be replaced by a local market visit instead.
 This tour is not wheelchair accessible.
 Please be advised that USD is not accepted everywhere, as the local currency used is Euros.
 Restrooms are available, and as these are self-cleaning restrooms, you have to pay 0.2 Euros (not included).

 4.7 / 5